-Mr Ng is a non-executive director of Xinghua Port Holdings Ltd.
+Mr Ng is a non-executive director of Zhuhai Harbour (Singapore) Company., Limited (fka Xinghua Port Holdings Ltd).

 Mr Ng has a Bachelor of Science degree from the University of Oregon, United States of America.

 Ng Bee BeeChief Executive Officer